oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

    ```
    >**Note**: The `--verbose` option is required to view the latency measurements.

-**Quantization with Neural Compressor**
+**Quantization with Intel® Neural Compressor (INC)**

-1. To improve inference latency, you can use the Neural Compressor to quantize the trained model from FP32 to INT8 by running `quantize_model.py`.
+1. To improve inference latency, you can use the Intel® Neural Compressor (INC) to quantize the trained model from FP32 to INT8 by running `quantize_model.py`.
    ```
    python quantize_model.py -p ./lang_id_commonvoice_model -datapath $COMMON_VOICE_PATH/dev
    ```